 In an effort to decrease class/school removal time, the district is working with school staff to offer a variety of supports and strategies.
-When students need time to calm down, a reflection or calming room may be used.
-This would include soft lighting and calming music or sounds.
-PE may include Yoga and breathing exercises to help students control themselves.
+We will use SEL program, mental health counselor, and our Guidance counselors as supports.
 Behavior Coaches were hired to work with students, parents, teachers and school administrators to implement effective practices aimed at increasing instructional time and reducing removals from class.
 District staff also partners with the Emory Autism Center, RESA, and GLRS for professional learning, modeling, and coaching in schools and programs where the data demonstrates elevated challenges with student behavior.
 District level Instructional Specialists are also working closely with teachers and school administrators to improve delivery of engaging instruction and alternative methods for managing classroom behavior for our students with disabilities as well as other student subgroups.
 MTSS Facilitators are working closely with teachers and school administrators to help students get the assistance that they need.
 Student engagement is an effective way to negate discipline issues.
 One form of engagement is ensuring that students have the use of technology within the classroom.
 In addition, RCSS is investing in Positive Behavior Interventions and Supports (PBIS), for all students.
 The PBIS Framework is being implemented in 31 schools across the district, with the remaining schools implementing "Essential Features of School Wide Behavior Expectations, through the lens of PBIS".
 The expectation is that over time, with training and coaching, all RCSS schools will implement the PBIS Framework.
 A PBIS District Data Team in the Office of School Climate regularly monitors discipline data for all schools and student subgroups, communicates with various stakeholders, including community members and members of the Department of Juvenile Justice, and work collaboratively with the CSRA RESA School Climate Specialist, to provide professional learning and coaching, to administrators, coaches and teachers.
 The PBIS Coaches (each PBIS School has a coach), attend monthly meetings with PBIS Coordinator to monitor discipline practices, receive professional learning, and collaborate and action plan around best practices.
 The PBIS Schools hold monthly PBIS Team meetings to solve problems around discipline data and action plans to ensure continued positive outcomes.
-A minimum of two times a year, the District PBIS Leadership Team also hosts meetings with all stakeholders to analyze system-wide discipline data trends and create Action Plans based on data outcomes.
+A minimum of two times a year, the District PBIS Leadership Team also hosts meetings with all stakeholders to analyze system-wide discipline data trends and create Action Plans based on data outcomes